Data Sources

 How much space do the index files consume?

 As a very rough approximation, index files consume about 0.2% of the amount of content on the Data Source.
 So if you have 100 gigabytes of actual indexed content on a disk drive, its index files will use about 200 megabytes of disk space on your computer.
-More space will be used if you have a lot of photos, videos or music files since Knit collects additional information about these file types.
 Please note this is a rough approximation only, not a guarantee or a limit that is enforced.

 What happens if I remove a Data Source from Knit ?